marked-gil/goodwill-events/README.md

         * GIVEN the ‘sign in’ form is created, WHEN the user signs in with invalid credentials THEN feedback message is displayed and the form is not submitted.
     * TASKS:
         * Create a ‘sign-in’ page
-        * Create a 'sign-in' form that requires the user’s username and password
+        * Use django-allauth's 'sign-in' form that requires the user’s username and password
-        * Redirect the user to the home page when sign-in is successful
+        * Redirect the user to the home page when sign-in is successful, flashes a message to confirm that sign in is successful
-        * Flash feedback message when sign-in credentials are invalid
+        * Flash feedback message when sign-in credentials are invalid, and the URL stays the same.

 * User Story: **Sign Out**
     > As a user, I can sign out when I am already signed in so that I can protect my website account and prevent unauthorised persons from using it.